ceph/cbt/README.md

  1. python-yaml - A YAML library for python used for reading configuration files.
+ 2. python-lxml - Powerful and Pythonic XML processing library combining libxml2/libxslt with the ElementTree API
- 2. ssh (and scp) - remote secure command executation and data transfer
+ 3. ssh (and scp) - remote secure command executation and data transfer
- 3. pdsh (and pdcp) - a parallel ssh and scp implementation
+ 4. pdsh (and pdcp) - a parallel ssh and scp implementation
- 4. ceph - A scalable distributed storage system
+ 5. ceph - A scalable distributed storage system

 Note that pdsh is not packaged for RHEL7 and CentOS 7 based distributations at this time, though the rawhide pdsh packages install and are usable.
 The